 Periodically, you may encounter numbers in Excel that you can't sum or use arithmetically.
 A common cause for this is numbers formatted as text.
 Often, reports exported from other programs, such as an accounting package, will be formatted as text or they might contain embedded spaces.

+In this article, I'll describe three ways you can convert numbers that appear trapped under glass into a usable format.
 First, there are a couple of ways to determine if your numbers are formatted as text.
 Select one or more of the suspect values and then in:

 To access all of the content on our site, register (it's free!) or login to your existing account.

 BONUS: If you register now you can opt to receive a digital copy of "Transform" , Richard Francis' new book for growing firms when it's available on March 30th.

 David H. Ringstrom, CPA, is an author and nationally recognized instructor who teaches scores of webinars each year.
 His Excel courses are based on over 25 years of consulting and teaching experience.
 His mantra is “Either you work Excel, or it works you.”
 David offers spreadsheet and database consulting services nationwide.